marbletracks/gitten-place/README.md

 Rollback: Enter a short commit hash to reset the repo to that state.

-> 🔐 Ensure you're using HTTPS and keep your .htpasswd credentials secure.
+> 🔐 Ensure you're using HTTPS and login with same credentials as base website.